Behind blast walls, Somali parliament to choose new president

 "I am the most deserving person who can take Somalia to one man, one vote," President Mohamed, known as Farmaajo for his reputed love of Italian cheese, told lawmakers on Thursday.

-Analysts say he may struggle to secure enough votes after allies failed to win senior roles in parliament last week.
+However, he will struggle to secure enough votes after allies failed to win senior roles in parliament last month, analysts said.
+That election was marred by a face-off between African Union peacekeepers and security forces loyal to the president who blocked entries to the hangar.

+Intelligence agents were also accused by two politicians of opening fire on a lawmaker's car and getting into a shootout outside a hotel where parliament was meeting a few days before.

 At his inauguration in 2017, Mohamed promised to "finish" al Shabaab, an al Qaeda franchise, but the insurgents' attacks and extortion of households and businesses have continued.

-Last year, Mohamed's failed bid to extend his term by two years sparked street battles in the capital Mogadishu as security forces split into factions, while his attempts to centralise power has irked regional leaders.
+Last year, Mohamed's failed bid to extend his term by two years sparked street battles in the capital Mogadishu as security forces split.
+His attempts to centralise power have irked regional leaders.

+"Let them put down their guns and help us eliminate al Shabaab," Abdisalan Aden Hussein, an ASWJ spokesman, told Reuters.

+Residents said there was heavy gunfire from dawn and ASWJ forces armed with rocket propelled grenades and machine guns had entered the town.
+But Galmudug state information minister Ahmed Shire Falagle said they had been repulsed by government forces.

-The election has been delayed repeatedly, putting a three-year $400 million International Monetary Fund (IMF) support programme at risk, as the president and prime minister traded accusations of trying to derail the process.
+The presidential vote has been delayed repeatedly, putting a three-year $400 million International Monetary Fund (IMF) support programme at risk.

-Almost two-thirds of parliament, chosen by clan elders last month, are new, so lack a long voting record to help predict the outcome, political analysts said.

-Despite the open field, the favourites include former presidents Sharif Sheikh Ahmed and Hassan Sheikh Mohamud.
+Analysts said former presidents Sharif Sheikh Ahmed and Hassan Sheikh Mohamud were the frontrunners.

 Ahmed, a former Islamist, took over as head of a Western-backed transitional government in 2009.

-Mohamud, a former academic whom donors accused of not doing enough to fight graft while in office, told parliament on Thursday he would reconcile clans and the federal states and hold a referendum on the constitution.
+Mohamud, a former academic whom donors accused of not doing enough to fight graft while in office, has promised to reconcile clans and the regions, and to hold a constitutional referendum.

 Close contenders and likely king-makers in the later rounds of voting are Puntland region president Said Abdulahi Deni and former Prime Minister Hassan Ali Khaire.